NethServer/docs/administrator-manual/en/samba.rst

 -----------

-When acting as a workstation, |product| registers itself as member of the *Windows workgroup* named just ``WORKGROUP``.
+When acting as a workstation, |product| registers itself as member of the *Windows workgroup* specified by the :guilabel:`Workgroup name` field.
+The default value is ``WORKGROUP``.

+From the other hosts of the Windows network, |product| will be listed in *Network resources*, under the node named after the :guilabel:`Workgroup name` field value.

 As stated before, to access the server resources, clients must provide the authentication credentials of a valid local account.

-From the other hosts of the Windows network, |product| will be listed under the ``WORKGROUP`` node in *Network resources*.

 Primary domain controller